Tiimber/terminal-notification/README.md

 Download and install Growl for [Windows] [3], [Mac] [4] or [Linux] [5]

-Download and install GNTP for your system.
-This is the most complex one.
+Download and install GNTP for your system, instructions based on system.

+---

+*For Windows*

 If you are having troubles doing this, for Windows the suggested solution is to do the following:

 - Run this in a terminal (it will install pip):